-South Sudan gained independence in July 2011, and with it came ambitious plans to build the foundations of the world's newest state.
-The EU rallied behind the country's state- and nation-building efforts through significant diplomatic, political, humanitarian and developmental support.
-However, development plans were put on hold following the breakout of conflict in 2013, which saw South Sudan descend into widespread violence and chaos.
-The signature of a peace agreement in September 2018 is a step in the right direction but its implementation will need to be tested.
+South Sudan gained independence in July 2011, and with it came the plans to build the foundations of the world's newest state.
+The European Union (EU) rallied behind the country's state and nation-building efforts through significant diplomatic, political, humanitarian and developmental support.
+However, the country has suffered from an inland armed conflict since 2013, which has led to widespread violence and has hindered development.
+The signature of a revitalised peace agreement in September 2018 is a step in the right direction but its implementation will need to be tested.
 The EU has strongly supported the Intergovernmental Authority on Development (IGAD) to guide the peace process.
 Now, the challenge is to ensure that the peace agreement is indeed respected.

 In South Sudan, the EU follows a joint approach with EU Member States concerning implementation.
-For example, in the sector of health the EU has worked together with the UK Department for International Development on a project to increase access to health services.
-Since 2012, this project has increased the number of outpatient consultations of children under the age of five from 773 054 to 2.5 million per annum (2017/18) and the increase of the annual percentage of one year olds vaccinated with a third dose of the DPT vaccine (diphtheria, pertussis and tetanus) from 11% to 56%.
+For example, in the sector of health the EU has worked together with the UK Department for International Development (DFID) on a project to increase access to health services.
+Since 2012, this action has contributed to the increase of the number of outpatient consultations of children under the age of five from 773 054 to 2.5 million per annum (2017/18) and the increase of the annual percentage of one year olds vaccinated with a third dose of the DPT vaccine (diphtheria, pertussis and tetanus) from 11% to 49%.

 The EU is also a major donor of humanitarian aid in South Sudan, which is one of the most dangerous places in the world for humanitarian organisations.
 In 2017 alone the EU has mobilised €120 million to respond to the South Sudanese refugee crisis in the country and in its neighbours.
 An additional €45 million has been announced for 2018.